OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 |*labeled_reference_peptides*|false|
 |*retention_time_summarization_method (advanced)*|sum|

 The downstream analysis of the peptide ions with `MSstats` is performed in several steps.
-These steps are reflected by several KNIME R nodes, which consume the output of **MSstatsConverter**.
+These steps are reflected by several KNIME R nodes, which consume the output of `MSStatsConverter`.
 The outline of the workflow is shown in <a href="#figure-19">Figure 19</a>.

 |![MSstats analysis using KNIME](/images/openms-user-tutorial/labelfree/MSstats.png)|
 |:--:|
 |Figure 19: MSstats analysis using KNIME.
 The individual steps (Preprocessing, Group Comparisons, Result Data Renaming, and Export) are split among several consecutive nodes.|

-We load the file resulting from **MSStatsConverter** either by saving it with an **Output File** node and reloading it with the **File Reader**.
+We load the file resulting from `MSStatsConverter` either by saving it with an `Output File` node and reloading it with the `File Reader`.
 Alternatively, for advanced users, you can use a URI Port to Variable node and use the variable in the File Reader config dialog (**V** button - located on the right of the **Browse** button) to read from the temporary file.

 ##### Preprocessing

-The first node (**Table to R**) loads `MSstats` as well as the data from the previous KNIME node and performs a preprocessing step on the input data.
+The first node (`Table to R`) loads `MSstats` as well as the data from the previous KNIME node and performs a preprocessing step on the input data.
 The following inline R script ( needs to be pasted into the config dialog of the node):

 ```r
 library(MSstats)